RocketChat/docs-old/5. Administrator Guides/Integrations/nixstats.md

 5. Go to nixstats.com -> Settings -> Notification Contacts -> Add (or Edit a contact) contact
 6. Paste the Rocket.Chat url you've copied in step 4

-Paste this in javascript in the "Script" textarea on Rocket.Chat webhook settings
+Paste this javascript in the "Script" textarea on Rocket.Chat webhook settings

 ```